piteli/evade-V1.0/README.md

 Read and edit `config/app.php` and setup the 'Datasources' and any other configuration relevant for your application.

-I already set to default, but you can make change :)
+I already set to default, but you can make changes :)

+##Changelogs
+* v0.1
+    * ADD- semester conversion from current sem to present sem